 For hardcore athletes such as sprinters, football players, or basketball players, it is definitely not the best choice.
 You are far better off following a training protocol that focuses more specifically on the movements necessary for your sport.

-If you are only concerned with your physical appearance such as a bodybuilder or fitness model, crossfit is also not the best training method.
-While it is true that any form of exercise can burn calories and build lean muscle mass, bodybuilders and models are solely looking to maximize their aesthetics and are constantly in pursuit of more lean muscle mass and less body fat.
+If you are only concerned with your physical appearance, then CrossFit is also not the best training method.
+While it is true that any form of exercise can burn calories and build lean muscle mass, bodybuilders and models are solely looking to maximize their aesthetics and are always in pursuit of more lean muscle mass and less body fat.

-Crossfit absolutely will enhance your level of physical fitness and improve your strength, flexibility and functional fitness levels.
-However, if you are training with a specific goal in mind, be it weightlifting, powerlifting, cardiovascular endurance, etc, choose a program that focuses more exclusively on your needs.
+CrossFit absolutely will enhance your level of physical fitness and improve your strength, flexibility, and functional fitness levels.
+However, if you are training with a specific goal in mind, such as weightlifting, powerlifting, or cardiovascular endurance, choose a program that focuses more exclusively on your needs.

 About the author